Financing Your Legal Education

 • What does federal aid cover?

-Federal aid is available to pay for your Cost of Attendance, which is the estimated cost to attend the University.
+Federal aid is available to pay for your Cost of Attendance, which is the estimated cost to attend the University for one academic year.
 It is also the maximum amount of all aid you can receive from any source (i.e., loans from federal, state, or private lenders) for the academic year (fall and spring semesters).

 Loan funds should be used for items covered by the Cost of Attendance.